 Overall, these answers could provide insight to the future of the candidates.
 For example, having problems with management shows the inability to solve conflicts.
 Additionally, when candidates say they had no opportunities for growth, most likely their previous management team did not see them ready for growth.
 Here are two examples of acceptable answers to the question.

 My previous position was a temporary contract position with a set end date.
 The project was completed, and we finished our term.
 The company I currently work for is fantastic.
 In fact, they are sad to see me go, but respect my decision.
 After four years growing with the organization, I’ve decided I want a change in the industry I work in.
 Your organization seems like an ideal fit for the industry that I’d like to get into.

 How Do You Address Disagreements With Someone?

-It’s important to understand how candidates will handle difficult situations.
+It’s important to understand how candidates handle difficult situations.
 The fact is, we all have disagreements.
-By asking this question, companies can have an insight on how professionally the candidate will respond to disagreements.
+By asking this question, companies can have an insight on how professionally the candidate will respond to conflict.